simonhw/gardening-services/README.md

 ### The Sign Out Page

 ### The Services Page
-Gardening Serives offers a number of services to their customers.
+The Garden Path offers a number of services to their customers.
 The different services are displayed in a column on mobile and in a grid on tablet and desktop sizes.
 Each service has its own page with a full description and price breakdown.
 Each service has a unit cost depending on the type of work to be done for the customer.
 The dropdown options show the customer how much they will pay for areas of different sizes. ratings only takes the number of published reviews into account

 ### The reviews page